 This section describes the specification for the payloads for the evaluation request, evaluation response, and warning (if provided).
 SOAP exceptions may also contain messages using the warning payload definition.

 The payload for the request is the clinical and contextual data that is evaluated by the DSS.
 The payload for the response is the guidance, such as for clinical interventions, provided by the DSS.
-The data model used in request and in response is the vMR Implementation Guide Release 1 Veersion 2.0.
-This is further constrained by the vMR templates defined in the vMR Templates Release 1 (Table 5).
+The data model used in request and in response is the HL7 vMR XML Specification Release 1 Version 2.0.
+This is further constrained by the vMR templates defined in the HL7 vMR Templates Release 1 specification (Table 5).

 Semantic Signifier

 The evaluation request SHALL use the following semantic signifier for the information model.
-This semantic signifier corresponds to the CDSInput element defined in the cdsinput.xsd XML schema defined in the HL7 vMR XML Implementation Guide Release 1 Version 2.0 (this and other schemas referenced in this guide are provided as supplemental files in this specification).
+This semantic signifier corresponds to the CDSInput element defined in the cdsinput.xsd XML schema defined in the HL7 vMR XML Specification Release 1 Version 2.0 (this and other schemas referenced in this guide are provided as supplemental files in this specification).

 <informationModelSSId scopingEntityId="org.hl7.cds" businessId=" cdsinput:r2:CDSInput" version="2.0"/>